ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Some people recommend enforcing string type constraints (e.g., only allowing specific classes to be deserialized).
 Unfortunately, many bypasses to this technique have been found over the years.
 It is a good idea as a *hardening* technique (or simply as a way to detect bugs early).
 However, in many systems, this is probably too dangerous to recommend as an adequate defense by itself.

-🔔 Insecure deserialization is such a common mistake in web applications that it is 2017 OWASP Top 10 #8 and 2019 CWE Top 25 #23.
+🔔 Insecure deserialization is such a common mistake in web applications that it is 2017 OWASP Top 10 #8, 2021 CWE Top 25 #13, and 2019 CWE Top 25 #23.
 It is [CWE-502](https://cwe.mitre.org/data/definitions/502.html), *Deserialization of Untrusted Data*.
 Attackers may find such vulnerabilities harder to exploit, but once the vulnerability is found it can result in immediate compromise of an entire system, because it may provide complete control of the system to the attacker.

 ### Quiz 1.6